About Me

 1. Identifying Evolvability-Enhancing Mutations via Computational Models

-Research poster presented at GVSU Student Scholars Day
+Research poster presented at GVSU's 2025 Student Scholars Day

 - Overview: Traditional biological evolution experiments take months, years, or even decades to complete, but computational models allow us to study thousands of generations per minute.
-With this capability, I am researching how certain mutations improve evolvability using NK landscapes, a mathematical model of fitness landscapes.
+With this capability, I researched how certain mutations improve evolvability using NK landscapes, a mathematical model of fitness landscapes.

 - Key Activities:

-- Designing computational experiments to analyze fitness data
+- Designed computational experiments to analyze fitness data

-- Testing various evolvability metrics to quantify adaptability
+- Tested various evolvability metrics to quantify adaptability

-- Running large-scale simulations on Grand Valley State University's high-performance computing cluster
+- Ran large-scale simulations on Grand Valley State University's high-performance computing cluster

-- Comparing fitness landscapes with and without specific mutations to identify trends in evolvability
+- Compared fitness landscapes with and without specific mutations to identify trends in evolvability

-- Impact: Identifying patterns that reveal how specific mutations enhance a population’s ability to adapt over time, contributing to a deeper understanding of evolvability in biological and artificial systems
+- Impact: Identified patterns that reveal how specific mutations enhance a population's ability to adapt over time, contributing to a deeper understanding of evolvability in biological and artificial systems

 - Mentor: Dr. Austin Ferguson, Assistant Professor, College of Computing, Grand Valley State University